padvincenzo/lesson-player/README.md

 In other words, fork this project and have fun coding.
 When you think something you wrote can improve this project, open your pull request.

+For any doubt or perplexity we can [discuss here](https://github.com/padvincenzo/lesson-player/discussions).

 ## FAQ

 #### Why the minimum silence duration should be greater than 2.25s